Take Charge of Your Home's Air Quality

-Indoor air quality can impact your family’s health, particularly if there’s someone in your Austin family with allergies, asthma or other respiratory problems.
+Indoor air quality can impact your family’s health, especially if there’s someone in your family with allergies, asthma or other respiratory issues.
 Dust, pollen, pet dander and mold can trigger symptoms, as well as volatile organic compounds.
-VOCs are chemicals found in everyday household items like cleaning products, furniture and flooring.
+VOCs are chemicals located in everyday household items like cleaning products, furniture and flooring.

-Today’s structures are more energy efficient.
-But they don’t allow for much airflow.
-This means the air inside your home can be dirtier than outside—often two to five times more, according to the Environmental Protection Agency.
+Today’s houses are more energy efficient than ever, but they are also more airtight.
+This means the air inside your home can be more polluted than outside—often two to five times more, according to the Environmental Protection Agency.

 There are methods you can use to take charge of your home’s air quality: